lisa-pinto/thesis-site/content/post/Decimals and Painting.md

 &nbsp;

 ## Irrational numbers.
 All irrational numbers have two common properties.
-•	They cannot be represented using a fraction.
+•	They cannot be represented using a single fraction.
 •	They do not have a pattern in their decimal expansions.

 Here are some irrational numbers.